zcash/zips/zips/zip-tbd1.md

 In order to support additional protocol versions and make it easy to find the documentation of a protocol version for implementers we’ll establish a first come first serve registration process.
 The version number MUST be the next integer available in the registry table.
 Minor or patch versions won't be used.
 The requirements to register a new version are the following:

 1. It MUST be published as a ZIP and have reached “Final” Status.
 2. Once the ZIP has been finalized a version identifier can be gotten by registering it with a table entry.
 The table entry should include the ZIP number defining the version, the ZIP’s title, the next version number, and the date of registration.
-The
 3. Once this is done the version number MUST NOT be changed or reused

 ## Registry Table